Cabji/steelCalc/README.md

 # Current Aim

-- Create CMakeLists.txt file
+- Start code for auto-calculations when user changes input values.
+Use  SteelCalcMain::UpdateResults()

-- Create UI in wxFB
+# To Do

-  - Add widgets to allow entering size specs for circular shaped steel
+  - Handle switch of UI widgets to allow entering size specs for circular shaped steel

 # Planned Features (Subject to Change)

 1. Bar quantity calculator